ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/create.rst

             "name": "Create Meeting Notes Folder",
             "description": "If Case listed a Severity of High or Critical, create a Meeting Notes folder inside the Case folder.", "workflowPhase": 1,
-            "workflowStep": 2,
+            "workflowStep": 3,
             "dueDate": "2022-03-29T12:15:00Z",
             "required": false,
             "status": "Open",
-            "notes": {},
-            "owner": "Example Organization"
+            "owner": "Demo Organization"
         },
         "message": "Created",
         "status": "Success"
     }

-Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a POST request for the ``tasks`` object.
+Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a POST request to the ``/v3/tasks`` endpoint.